 Untrained interviewers will more likely accidentally skirt these red-flag areas when making small talk rather than ask about them outright, so it’s critical to bring awareness to these hot spots.

 Did you know that asking an interviewee his or her salary history is now illegal in some US states and cities?
 As of January 2018, employers cannot ask new or potential workers their pay histories in the states of California, Massachusetts, Oregan, and Delaware.
 You’ll find similar city-wide laws in New York City, Philadelphia, New Orleans, and Pittsburgh.
 The territory of Puerto Rico also joined this group in March 2018.

 Read more about these new laws here: Your Guide to Closing the Gender Wage Gap

 Candidates and interviewers should know something about one another to be able to ask more meaningful questions than, “what is your biggest weakness?” and “where do you see yourself in five years?”
 Look at the candidate’s background and craft questions that can deliver real insight.

 #1 comes from asking for specific examples from a person’s professional past.
 “Tell me about a time when…” will evoke more meaningful responses than basic “Would you be able to…” or “Can you…” questions.
 Ask for anecdotes, or a walk-through of old projects to see how candidates think and work.

 Related Article: What’s the True Cost of Bad Hire?

 Who is supposed to follow up with candidates?
 Establish whether managers or recruiting will follow up, and make sure everyone knows the point person beforehand.
 Above all, whether your team is moving forward with someone or not, make sure that managers set clear next steps every step of the way.
 Keeping candidates in suspense about their application status is poor recruiting etiquette.

-This article was originally published on Jul 20, 2015.
+This article was originally published on July 20, 2015 and has been updated.